Items on same line indicate model updates. Different lines indicate varying model levels.

 But it’s that 1” sensor that’s what most people look at.
 Compared to a full frame sensor, Nikon’s use of this far smaller sensor puts the Nikon 1 models about three stops behind the full frame cameras, all else equal.
 But they’re behind the m4/3 and APS sensor mirrorless cameras, too.

 It didn’t help that Nikon grossly overpriced the Nikon 1 when it came out.
-At the original prices, it just didn’t sell.
+At the original prices, the cameras just didn’t sell.
 At later discounted prices that were more reflective of the value of the product, they sold decently.

 - J series — a small rangefinder-style camera that uses the rear LCD for composing (no EVF option).
 This series of bodies has refined the same basic camera over five yearly updates, plus it was used to create an underwater version, the AW1.

 - V series — a small, more DSLR-like camera that includes an EVF (built-in or optional).
-Unlike the J series, the V series jumps all over the place, with not a single one of the three iterations being much like the previous ones.
+Unlike the J series, the V series design jumps all over the place, with not a single one of the three iterations being much like anything previous.

 - S series — an attempt to make a truly consumer, feature-light version of the J series, and to push the body size even smaller.